January 2014, somewhere in Utah…

 - Kirk DouPonce

 Prior to this, Vox Day had shown little interest in the Hugo Awards.
-He had made legal threats at the SFWA but with his expulsion settled, there was little he could do in that arena any more.
-However, the Hugo Awards were something that were also valued by people he regarded with deep antipathy: Teresa Nielsen Hayden, Patrick Nielsen Hayden, Tor Books and John Scalzi.
+He had made legal threats at the SFWA but with his expulsion settled, there was little he could do in that arena anymore.
+However, the Hugo Awards were something that was also valued by people he regarded with deep antipathy: Teresa Nielsen Hayden, Patrick Nielsen Hayden, Tor Books and John Scalzi.

 On March 31, Correia warned people it was the last day to nominate and also stated:

 “If you have registered and not received your PIN, then there are shenanigans afoot.
 I already know of people who registered before the cut off, but were not given their PIN because “we didn’t process your registration in time”.
 You might think that’s bad, but us trained auditors calls that evidence. 🙂 If that has happened to you, I’d really like to know about it.”https://monsterhunternation.com/2014/03/31/today-is-the-deadline-for-sad-puppies/

 In the first quarter of 2014 Larry Correia had been engaging with fandom beyond Baen in other ways as well.

 At Tor.com, writer Alex Dally MacFarlane posted an essay entitled Post-Binary Gender in SF: Introduction which was to kick off a series looking at gender in science fiction.
 The essay started with an objective and a definition: